 Going through a divorce can be very stressful, particularly for children.
-To make the process more family friendly, and to provide maximum protection for children, the Court has developed a Family Services Department staffed by a Director, a Secretary and a Domestic Violence Coordinator.
+To make the process more family friendly, and to provide maximum protection for children, the court has developed a Family Services Department.
 The Director of the Department, Luis Arroyo, is a licensed clinical counselor and trained mediator who provides the following services:

 Problem Solving:The director is available to meet with parties and/or their children to assess their problems, help resolve their differences and refer them to counselors and/or other community resources that may provide additional assistance.